mvrahden/ansible-role-networking-setup/README.md

 Each functionality can be addressed by adding it to the `subtasks`-list (e.g. `subtasks: [ 'interfaces' ]`).
 The functionality values are as follows:

-- `'interfaces'` - sets the network interface definitions
+- `'interfaces'` - sets the network interface definitions based on given **interface profiles**, hence e.g. static IPs, dns-server, routing etc.
-- `'hostname'` - sets the hostname, and statically cross-references all other hosts from the `networking_host_group` via the `/etc/hosts`-file
+- `'hostname'` - sets the hostname, and statically cross-references all other hosts from the `networking_group_name` via the `/etc/hosts`-file
 - `'netfilter'` - sets iptables definitions

 ## Role Variables